Elearnmarkets - Financial Market Learning

 To know more about Fibonacci Analysis you can watch the video below:

-Hence the Fibonacci series and the Fibonacci Retracement is a tool of technical analysis which adds to the certainty of the downtrend having a reversal.
-Confirming the reversal and taking a trade against the trend is a decision which should be taken with a pinch of salt.
+Hence, the Fibonacci series and the Fibonacci Retracement a tool of technical analysis that adds to the certainty of the downtrend having a reversal.
+Confirming the reversal and taking a trade against the trend is a decision that should be taken with a pinch of salt.

 Tags: advanceenglishfibonaccitechnical analysis